Nitrooos/Nitrooos.github.io/_posts/en/2019-04-24-auth-on-preprod-servers.md

 - basic auth
 - cookie
 - nginx
+- apache
 excerpt: How can you restrict an access to the dev/testing/pre-prod server in a simple and effective way?
-What kind of authentication might be used for that purpose?
+What kind of authentication may be used for that purpose?
 Today I want to share few ideas with you!
 ---
 When you start a new project you often want to organize few separate instances